---

 pnpm run build

-pnpm exec cdk deploy --all --app="pnpm exec tsx stack/index.ts"
+pnpm exec cdk deploy --app "pnpm exec tsx stack/prod.ts" --profile default

 ```

-After deployment, you'll receive a **CloudFront URL** to access your static site.
+After deployment, CDK outputs a **CloudFront URL** where your static site is live.

 ---

-### Configure Next.js for SSR
+### Configure for Node Server

-```ts title="next.config.mjs"
+```ts title="next.config.ts"

-import type { NextConfig } from "next";
+import type { NextConfig } from 'next';

 const nextConfig: NextConfig = {